soulesss/DotDATer/README.md

 Program will output all data on screen and in .txt file.

 # Upload data from .txt to .dat
-New line - new element
+New line - new element.

 # Config
 !!!
-Work in progress
+Work in progress!!!
 You can write .txt file with all commands